 Sugar is good but worst when used in excess not only for you but for everybody.
 But artificial sweetener is also no good.
 Avoid artificial sweeteners as much as possible.
 You can have 2 tsp of sugar a day provided you are following a balanced diet.
 Avoiding sugar is all about your practice.
 Consider this as a rehabilitation phase to quit sugar.
 Yes, it will be difficult for the first month like any other addiction but trust me you will be fine from the second month.

-3. I don’t eat a sugary snack, is there anything salty?
+Common mistake in diabetes diet 3.
+I don’t eat a sugary snack, is there anything salty?

-In order to avoid sweets, many diabetic patients inclined to salty food.
+In order to avoid sweets, many diabetic patients are inclined to salty food.
 They believe they can eat anything and everything which is salty.

 Again one must remember at the end of the day you must check your total carbohydrate intake – in terms of quantity as well as on quality.